Canada Emergency Business Account

 Please contact your Small Business Advisor, Branch Manager, Agriculture Specialist or Healthcare & Professional Specialist, if your business is experiencing financial hardship as a result of COVID-19.

-We will work with you, individually, to offer advice and assistance with liquidity and financial covenant relief.
+We will work with you, individually, to offer advice and assistance with liquidity and financial covenant relief, including temporary lending payment deferrals or other forms of short-term support to customers who meet required qualifications.

-For customers who were ineligible for CEBA, you may be able to benefit from government funding recently made available through the Regional Relief and Recovery Fund (RRRF).
-For more information on funding that may be available to you through your regional development agency, please visit here.
+For customers who are ineligible for CEBA, you may be able to benefit from government funding recently made available through the Regional Relief and Recovery Fund (RRRF).
+For more information on funding that may be available to you through your regional development agency, please visit: ic.gc.ca/eic/site/icgc.nsf/eng/h_07662.html